rahcode7/LBM-DigitalTwin/README.md

 For wave 4 Q&A extraction, I used the `wave4_Q_wave4_A` field of the wave_split dataset and unroll it to prepare data at Q&A-PID level
 - Total Number of Rows which represent number of Q&A answered in total - 131712
-- Total Uniques Questions Asked - 85.
+- Total Uniques Parent Questions Asked - 85.
+Question can have subquestions as well.
 The following table shows a breakdown of Question by different block names -

 | Block Name | Unique Question Count | Question Types |
 |------------|----------------------:|----------------|